 Some cruelty-free consumers may choose to purchase and support cruelty-free brands owned by animal-tested parent corporations as they hope it will convince the parent company to become cruelty-free.

 But in this case, Old Spice is NOT cruelty-free, and neither is its parent corporation, P&G.

 To wrap up, Old Spice allows its products to be tested on animals when required by law.
 Therefore, we would NOT consider Old Spice to be a cruelty-free brand.

 Currently, Old Spice is on our List of Brands to Avoid – Animal Tested.

 Is Old Spice Vegan?

+❌ Old Spice is NOT vegan.
 Old Spice does not claim or market itself to offer any vegan-friendly options.
-And since Old Spice engages in animal testing, we wouldn’t consider anything sold or produced by Old Spice to be vegan anyways.
+And since Old Spice engages in animal testing in some capacity, we wouldn’t consider any Old Spice products vegan anyways.